 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose a short account by Rev. John H. Curtiss, pp. 166, from "American Slavery as It Is," by Theodore Weld.
-It is an account of his father whipping and strangling one of his slaves such that when done, "the negro was in a complete gore of blood from head to toe."
+So I enclose a short item from the account, "Testimony of the Presbyterian Synod of Kentucky," pp. 160, from "American Slavery as It Is," by Theodore Weld.
+"They suffer all that can be inflicted by wanton caprice, by grasping avarice, by brutal lust, by malignant spite, and by insane anger."
 This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.